Bookshelf

 - Principles: Ray Dalio — Taught me about radical transparency (a MUST in OrderEAT) and the importance of explicitly writing down the core principles that guide your decisions and actions.

 - The Hard Thing About Hard Things: Ben Horowitz — Great for understanding how to navigate unsolvable problems when you’re the one in charge.
 Brutally honest about many things like layoffs, pivots, crises, and the mental cost of being a founder.
-A must-read.
+I try to read it once a year.

 - Venture Deals: Brad Feld & Jason Mendelson — A clear and practical guide to the world of venture capital.
-Crucial reading for any first-time founder raise from VCs from a position of understanding.
+Helped me understand how VCs operate.

 - Leading: Alex Ferguson & Michael Moritz — Stuck with me: his obsession with discipline, culture, and long-term thinking.
-A well, as how to lead by example.
+As well as how to lead by example.

 - Steve Jobs: Walter Isaacson — With this book I understood the power of relentless vision, obsession with detail, even if people call you delusional.